TP-TEAM05/car-ops/README.md

 # CarOps
 Repository containing scripts that runs on the car controller - Raspberry Pi

+## Prerequisities
+- Raspberry Pi 4 is required
+- Ubuntu 22.04 is currently only supported version
+- ROS2 Humble is currently only supported version

 ## Base setup

 ### SSH Setup (GitHub)